 Our Mission:

-To involve the regional community in preventing the further fragmentation and degradation of the southeastern Massachusetts pine barrens.
+To involve the regional community in preventing the further fragmentation and degradation of the Southeastern Massachusetts Regional Pine Barrens.

 Southeastern Massachusetts' Pine Barrens at Risk

-Myles Standish State Forest (MSSF) in southeastern Massachusetts contains the second largest unbroken tract of rare pitch-pine barrens remaining in the world.
-Spanning nearly 15,000 acres, MSSF is the second largest publicly held land in the Commonwealth.
+Myles Standish State Forest (MSSF) in southeastern Massachusetts lies at the heart of the second largest unbroken tract of globally rare pitch-pine barrens habitat remaining in the world.
+Spanning over 12,000 acres, MSSF is the second largest publicly held land in the Commonwealth.
 Yet, with Plymouth County being the fastest population-growing area in the state, development and degradation through careless use are threatening the sustainability of the region’s pine barrens.
-In order to reverse this trend, we need your help!
+To reverse this trend, we need your help!

 History of the Pine Barrens Community Initiative